How Can a Small Hotel Get More Google Reviews?

 Average rating trend.
 Watch the direction, not just the number.
 Moving from 4.1 to 4.3 over three months is meaningful progress.

 Response rate.
-What percentage of reviews did you respond to?
-Aim for 100% of negative reviews and at least 50% of positive ones.
+What share of reviews did you respond to?
+Aim to cover every negative review and at least half of positive ones.

 Review-to-stay ratio.
 Divide monthly reviews by monthly checkouts.
-If you’re getting reviews from less than 10% of guests, your request system needs improvement.
+If reviews are coming from only a small fraction of guests, your request system needs improvement.

 The Long Game